MihaiBorsu/AcLabs2024/README.md

 # Scripting with Linux and GIT

+Basic training to get you started with scripting in Linux and how to setup a efficient workspace to run and test your projects.

 ## Pre-requisites
-Windows 10 with Linux subsystem or a Linux OS.
+A Linux/Unix terminal like Windows 10 with Linux subsystem, a Linux OS or a Mac.

 ## Topics

-Choosing a GIT host for our projects

-Basic Linux terminal training (in WLS)
+Basic Linux terminal training

+Basic GIT commands and training

-Writing some Bash and Make
+Basic Bash and Make syntax and commands

 Setting up and running some projects

-## Commands

-### GIT

-git clone $REPO_URL

-git clone $REPO_URL $REPO_LOCAL_PATH

-GIT   - Basics
-GIT   - Create
-GIT   - Cloning
-GIT   - Pushing
-LINUX - Basics
-LINUX - WLS
-LINUX - Workspaces
-LINUX - Bash
-LINUX - Workflow
+Questions, answers and examples.

-## Examples
+## Trainers

+- Adrian Mogoi (Mo)
+- CIprian Dima (Cip)